NSHipster/articles/2013-05-20-core-data-libraries-and-utilities.md

 #### [RestKit](https://github.com/RestKit/RestKit)

-> RestKit is a modern Objective-C framework for implementing RESTful web services clients on iOS and Mac OS X. It provides a powerful [object mapping](https://github.com/RestKit/RestKit/wiki/Object-mapping) engine that seamlessly integrates with [Core Data](http://developer.apple.com/library/mac/#documentation/cocoa/Conceptual/CoreData/cdProgrammingGuide.html) and a simple set of networking primitives for mapping HTTP requests and responses built on top of [AFNetworking](https://github.com/AFNetworking/AFNetworking).
+> RestKit is a modern Objective-C framework for implementing RESTful web services clients on iOS and OS X. It provides a powerful [object mapping](https://github.com/RestKit/RestKit/wiki/Object-mapping) engine that seamlessly integrates with [Core Data](http://developer.apple.com/library/mac/#documentation/cocoa/Conceptual/CoreData/cdProgrammingGuide.html) and a simple set of networking primitives for mapping HTTP requests and responses built on top of [AFNetworking](https://github.com/AFNetworking/AFNetworking).
 It has an elegant, carefully designed set of APIs that make accessing and modeling RESTful resources feel almost magical.

 #### [AFIncrementalStore](https://github.com/AFNetworking/AFIncrementalStore)